Directories

 Email Us

-To complete the Master of Arts in Deaf Education and be recommended for a licensure in the District of Columbia, candidates must satisfy the following requirements:
+To complete the Master of Arts in Deaf Education and be recommended for licensure in the District of Columbia, candidates must satisfy the following requirements:

 This program leads to DC Licensure.
 If you are seeking licensure in another state you are responsible for checking into their reciprocity policy.